 For a start I’m never a fan places or events where sponsors need to have their name in the title but the Virgin Money Edinburgh Street of Light had been getting the fair plug on radio and online so we decided to book a ticket.
 Now all sold out (don’t worry they’re not…read on) we managed to get two free tickets before they all disappeared.
-With our show at 8.15pm we went straight from work through to Edinburgh, a journey of just over an hour and went for dinner beforehand.
+With our show at 8.15pm we went straight from our work in Glasgow through to Edinburgh, a journey of just over an hour and went for dinner beforehand.

-The Street of Light billed as… “stunning canopy of light, rising up to 19 metres high, and listen to music sung and played by choirs from across Edinburgh synchronised to the lights.”
+The Street of Light billed as… “stunning canopy of light, rising up to 19 metres high, listen to music sung and played by choirs from across Edinburgh synchronised to the lights.”
 It had certainly enticed us in and having caught the very end of the 6.30pm performance on our way to dinner we we’re excited to see what the Edinburgh Christmas group had in store for us.

 Come our show time, when unfortunately it had started raining, we wandered under the Street of Light structure free from ticket barrier or steward check proving no tickets are required at all.
 After some standard introductions, we were treated to the music of the Edinburgh Royal Choral Union – recorded and played on loudspeaker rather than the live performance implied on the advertising and watched a lovely choreographed light display above out heads.